Call for Contributed Poster and Podium Abstracts

 - Applicants must submit an abstract and application online to the CAA by the deadline date (Tuesday August 2nd, 2022).

 - Applicants and presenters must disclose all funding sources and possible real or perceived conflicts of interest

-- Poster presenters must be in attendance during the two scheduled 1.0 hour poster presentation sessions for questions.
-(4:15-5:30 pm Thursday, Oct.
-15; 10-11 am Friday, Oct 16, 2020).
+- Poster presenters must be in attendance during the two scheduled 1 hour 15 mins and 1 hour poster presentation sessions for questions.
+(4:15-5:30 pm Thursday October 13; 10-11 am Friday October 14, 2022.
 Check the final program released on the website in case of any changes).

 Outstanding Student Research Award

 - Presenter must have completed the presented work while enrolled as a student (undergraduate, graduate or doctoral)

 - Work must be presented in a poster format (podiums presentations are not eligible)

 - Presenter must be listed as the first author

 - Presenter must disclose all funding sources and potential real or perceived conflicts of interest